rxi/dyad/doc/api.md

 #### double dyad\_getTime(void)
 Returns the current time in seconds.
-This time should only be used for comparisons, as no specific epoch is guranteed.
+This time should only be used for comparisons, as no specific epoch is guaranteed.

 #### int dyad\_getStreamCount(void)
 Returns the number of currently active streams.